What is a drone mining survey?

 How drones are used in mining?

-Listed below are the key trends on how drones are being utilized or will be used across the mining industry.
+Listed below are the key trends in how commercial drones are being utilized or will be used across the mining industry.

 Mining mapping and surveying